comp-strat/web_scraping/README.md

 ```

 This line means to run the schoolspider crawler with the given csv input file
-and save the output to a json file.
+and append the output to a json file.
+Note that subsequent runs of the crawler will append output, rather than replace.
+Appending to a json file is optional and the crawler can be run without doing this.
 Not specified in this command, is that data is saved behind the scenes
 to a MongoDB database named "schoolSpider" if the MongoDB pipeline is used.